 Penalty: $750.

-(2) A person shall be deemed not to be presently entitled to become the proprietor of a lot unless he is, at the date he sells the lot, entitled to be registered as proprietor of it under one or more registrable instruments or under one or more applications made under the Transfer of Land Act 1893 which have been lodged in the Department within the meaning of that Act.
+(2) A person shall be deemed not to be presently entitled to become the proprietor of a lot unless he is, at the date he sells the lot, entitled to be registered as proprietor of it under one or more registrable instruments or under one or more applications made under the Transfer of Land Act 1893 which have been lodged with the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5.

-(3) For the purpose of this section an instrument or an application which was at the relevant time lodged at the Department within the meaning of the Transfer of Land Act 1893 shall be deemed to be and to always have been registrable notwithstanding any defect in the instrument or application —
+(3) For the purpose of this section an instrument or an application which was at the relevant time lodged as described in subsection (2) but was defective is to be taken to give as good an entitlement to be registered as proprietor as it would give if there were no defect in the instrument or application —

-(a) if the instrument has subsequently been registered or the application granted without having been returned by the Registrar of Titles or withdrawn from the Department within the meaning of the Transfer of Land Act 1893; or
+(a) if the instrument has subsequently been registered or the application granted without having been returned by the Registrar of Titles or having been withdrawn from the registration process; or

 (b) if the Registrar of Titles certifies in writing that he is satisfied that the defect was not of a substantial nature and that it has been remedied.

 [Section 13 amended by No. 40 of 1985 s.
 5; No. 81 of 1996 s.
-153(1) and (2).]
+153(1) and (2); No. 60 of 2006 s.
+157.]

 14. Restriction on sale of mortgaged subdivisional land